 PTSD Evident in Military Working Dogs

-Military dogs provide the most conclusive proof of PTSD.
-There were dogs returned from combat in 2010 with symptoms that resembled PTSD.
+Military dogs provide the most conclusive proof of PTSD in dogs.
+There were dogs who returned from combat in 2010 with symptoms that resembled PTSD.
 Irritability, depression, and avoidance of people, locations, and certain objects were among the symptoms discovered in dogs in 2012.
 Prior to deployment, none of the dogs exhibiting these symptoms had shown any PTSD-related symptoms.
 Dogs with PTSD symptoms are frequently returned home because they refuse to execute the task at hand, which they were trained to do.

 Most people are aware that post-traumatic stress disorder can affect service men and women, but it can also affect military dogs, according to Dr. Sara Rose Knox, a military veterinarian.
 As dogs become more involved in our warfighting experience, whether as patrol dogs, working dogs, or bomb dogs, they go through the same things we do and become apprehensive.

 She went on to say that it’s a new topic that we’re looking into.
 We’ve put a lot of effort and education into it.
 We are constantly reminded of what to look for, how to begin basic treatment, and where to refer them if [they require assistance].
 These dogs are treated as if they were military personnel, and they receive the same level of care as we do.